openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 ## Item Configuration

-After setting this global configuration, you will need to tag your [openHAB items](https://www.openhab.org/docs/configuration/items.html) for HomeKit in order to map them to an ontology.
+After setting the global configuration, you will need to tag your [openHAB items](https://www.openhab.org/docs/configuration/items.html) for HomeKit with accessory type.
 For our purposes, you may consider HomeKit accessories to be of two types: simple and complex.

-A simple accessory will be mapped to a single openHAB item (i.e. Lightbulb is mapped to Switch, Dimmer, or Color item).
+A simple accessory will be mapped to a single openHAB item, e.g. HomeKit lighting can represent an openHAB Switch, Dimmer, or Color item.
-A complex accessory will be made up of multiple openHAB items (i.e. Thermostat is composed of mode, and current & target temperature).
+A complex accessory will be made up of multiple openHAB items, e.g. HomeKit Thermostat can be composed of mode, and current & target temperature.
 Complex accessories require a tag on a Group Item indicating the accessory type, as well as tags on the items it composes.

 A HomeKit accessory has mandatory and optional characteristics (listed below in the table).